junggon/gear/examples/3rdparty/freeglut/Readme.txt

-freeglut 2.6.0-3.mp for MSVC
+freeglut 2.8.0-1.mp for MSVC

-This package contains a freeglut import library, headers, and a Windows DLL, allowing GLUT applications to be compiled on Windows using Microsoft Visual C++.
+This package contains freeglut import libraries, headers, and Windows DLLs.
+These allow 32 and 64 bit GLUT applications to be compiled on Windows using Microsoft Visual C++.

 For more information on freeglut, visit http://freeglut.sourceforge.net/.